A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 We learn from a (parabolic) rescaling of space-time that there is no loss in generality in assuming that the constant in (\ref{ao03}) is unity.
 We note that any Gaussian ensemble with a Cameron-Martin norm that dominates (\ref{ao01}) satisfies (\ref{ao03}), see \cite[Theorem 5.5.1, eq.~(5.5.2)]{Bo98}.
 In particular, this applies to any stationary Gaussian ensemble with a covariance function of which the Fourier transform satisfies ${\mathcal F}c(k)\le(k_1^4+k_2^2)^{\frac{1}{2}(\frac{1}{2}-\alpha)}$.
 Let us comment on the constraints on $\alpha$: Recall that white noise corresponds to $\alpha=\frac{1}{2}$; however, because of the Schauder theory involved in integration, we need to avoid rational $\alpha$.
 For convenience, we restrict ourselves to the more singular side by assuming $\alpha<\frac{1}{2}$.
 This does include white noise, provided it is tamed by an infra-red cut-off, which can be achieved by cutting off the large-scale Fourier modes to satisfy the above-mentioned estimate (while preserving stationarity).
 In the case of rational $\alpha$, like $\alpha=\frac{1}{3}$, and without an infra-red cut-off, logarithms in the estimates are unavoidable; these are not captured in this work.
-Reconstruction imposes $\alpha>\frac{1}{4}$, a constraint already present on the level of the first counter term, see \cite[Proposition 4.2]{OW19}, and specific to the single space dimension.
-We will discuss in Subsection \ref{thirdblock} that this is the only reason for restricting the $\alpha$-range away from $\alpha=0$ and thus the limit of renormalizability.
+Reconstruction imposes $\alpha>\frac{1}{4}$, a constraint already present on the level of the first counter term, see \cite[Proposition 4.2]{OW19}, and specific to the single space dimension; a similar restriction arises already in rough path theory, where fractional Brownian motion can be (canonically) lifted to a rough path only for Hurst parameter $H>\frac{1}{4}$ \cite{CQ02}.
+We will discuss in Subsection~\ref{thirdblock} that this is the only reason for restricting the $\alpha$-range away from $\alpha=0$ and thus the limit of renormalizability.